agraef/raptor7/README.md

 Raptor has a built-in MIDI patchbay which affords you some flexibility in setting up your MIDI connections.
 The MIDI port numbers 1-4 we alluded to above are in fact just *virtual* MIDI ports which can be connected to your first four physical Pd MIDI input and output ports in any desired manner.

-You can find the patchbay in the init subpatch of the main Raptor7 patch.
+You can find the patchbay in the init subpatch of the main Raptor patch.
 Click on the subpatch to open it.
 The following screenies show the default state on the left, and a possible custom routing on the right:

 ![patchbay](doc/patchbay.png)

 There are two routing matrices, inputs on the left and outputs on the right.
 You can also recall the default setup, or save and later reload your own custom setup with the buttons at the bottom of the subpatch.
 Your custom setup will also be recalled when Raptor launches.

 The columns 1-4 in each routing matrix denote your first four physical Pd MIDI ports, while the rows correspond to your virtual ports for your primary keyboard/synth I/O, labeled "Keys/Synth #1", as well as three controller I/O ports labeled "Control #2" to "Control #4".
+In the current implementation, Control #3 and #4 are both reserved for Launchpad devices, while Control #2 is to be used with all the other drivers.

 Note that each physical port 1-4 can only be connected to a single virtual port, or be disconnected from the virtual ports by clicking in the topmost row labeled "-Off-".
-In the current implementation, Control #3 and #4 are both reserved for Launchpad devices, while Control #2 is to be used with all the other drivers.
+Also note that the "-Off-" option doesn't really disconnect a device from Pd, it only disconnects a port from Raptor's internal processing.

 As you can see in the screenshot on the left, by default the physical ports 1-4 are just routed through, but you can change this to accommodate your MIDI setup.
 You do this by just clicking on the radio buttons making up the routing matrices.
 Say, you don't need any ports for the Launchpads, but you'd like to connect a MIDIMIX, a Hercules DJ Control, and a Nektar PACER, all on different hardware ports, then you can map all those physical ports to the virtual port Control #2 and don't assign Control #3 and #4 at all.
 Since the PACER needs no feedback port, that leaves you with an extra output port which you'd might use for a secondary synthesizer, as shown in the custom setup of the screenshot on the right.